yantonov/gitconfig/README.md

 ## Other aliases
 Check other aliases [here](https://github.com/yantonov/gitconfig/blob/master/config/.gitaliases)

-## About bootstrap
+## Bootstrap
-Also, you can keep your aliases under version control and create a symbolic link to the corresponding file.
+You can keep your aliases under version control and create a symbolic link to the corresponding file.
 Symlink creation for configuration files can be simplified by using dot[^dot] tool.

 ## SSH config